dypflying/chimestack-docs/content/en/docs/Usage/WebUI/Compute/vm/_index.md

 {{% imgproc newvmlogin Fit "1000x600" %}}
 {{% /imgproc %}}

-* Input or choose following items in the "Add Virtual Hardware" tab:
+* Input or choose following items in the "CDRom" tab:
+  * CDRom's image source, OS type, and image
-  * CDRom device, if set the CDRom as boot device, so the system will boot from this CDRom
+  * wheter to set it as a boot device, if so the system will boot from the CDRom

+{{% imgproc newvm_cdrom Fit "1000x1500" %}}
+{{% /imgproc %}}

+* Input or choose following items in the "Data Volumes" tab:
+  * Input volume's name
+  * Select a volume specification
+  * Input volume's size

-  * Up to 128 data volumes can be added to the virtual machine
+**Note**: Up to 128 data volumes can be added to the virtual machine
+{{% imgproc newvm_volume Fit "1000x1500" %}}
+{{% /imgproc %}}

+* Input or choose following items in the "Network Interface" tab:
+  * Input NIC's name
+  * Select a network
+  * Select a subnet

-  * Up to 16 network interfaces can be added to the virtual machine
+**Note**: Up to 16 network interfaces can be added to the virtual machine
-{{% imgproc newvmdevices Fit "1000x1500" %}}
+{{% imgproc newvm_nic Fit "1000x1500" %}}
 {{% /imgproc %}}

 ### Update Virtual Machine's Information